HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_item-details_property_edit.md

 !!! note
     This tag doesn't work correctly if basic or advanced rendering caches are enabled because authoring updates cannot immediately be displayed on the rendered page.

+## Creating an Editable Property tag

-To create an editable property tag:
+To create an `EditableProperty` tag:

 1. Click **Insert a Tag** from a presentation template, component, or element design field.
 The **Tag Helper** dialog opens.

 2. Select **EditableProperty** as the tag type.

 3. Select a property type.
 This parameter is added to the tag as the field=" " parameter:

     !!! note
         Only these property types are editable: